-B.3 Indicate the rules for amending the company's articles of association.
-In particular, indicate the majorities required for amendment of the articles of association and any provisions in place to protect shareholders' rights in the event of amendments to the articles of association.
+B.3 Indicate the rules for amending the company's articles of incorporation.
+In particular, indicate the majorities required for amendment of the articles of incorporation and any provisions in place to protect shareholders' rights in the event of amendments to the articles of incorporation.